 Tools to use for internal and external link strategies

-- Use the WordPress default feature to interlink your blog posts.
+Use the WordPress default feature to interlink your blog posts.
 When you select a text and click on the hyperlink symbol to add a link, you can search for your published posts.
-You can select your post and link it directly with an anchor text.
-Or, you can search for your post by keywords.
+You can select your post and link it directly with anchor text.
+Or, you can search for your blog posts by keywords.